Indonesia, Saudi, UAE and Afghanistan condemn controversial remarks of BJP leader against Prophet | Law-Order

 In a statement, the Ministry of Foreign Affairs and International Cooperation (MoFAIC) affirmed the UAE's firm rejection of all practices and behaviours that contradict moral and human values and principles.

-The ministry called for the necessity of respecting religious symbols and not violating them, confronting hate speech and violence and strengthening the joint international responsibility to spread the values of tolerance and human coexistence, and to prevent any practices that would inflame the religious feelings of followers of different religions.
+The ministry called for the necessity of respecting religious symbols and not violating them, confronting hate speech and violence and strengthening the joint international responsibility to spread the values of tolerance and human coexistence.

 Jordan also ''condemned in the strongest terms'' the offensive remarks of the BJP leader, who has been suspended from party's primary membership.